sourcebots/docs/index.md

 The motor board would then apply full power to both motors.

-In addition to the numeric values, there are two text constants that can be used.
-Robot.BRAKE and Robot.COAST.
-Robot.BRAKE is an alias for 0 (full stop), while Robot.COAST stops the application of power to the motors.
+In addition to the numeric values, there are two text constants that can be used. robot.BRAKE and robot.COAST. robot.BRAKE is an alias for 0 (full stop), while robot.COAST stops the application of power to the motors.

 ## Ruggeduino (Servo Boards)